15 amazing science facts that will blow your mind

-12. Stomach acid is strong enough to dissolve razor blades
+12. Stomach acid is strong enough to dissolve stainless steel

 Your stomach digests food thanks to highly corrosive hydrochloric acid with a pH of 2 to 3.
 This acid also attacks your stomach lining, which protects itself by secreting an alkali bicarbonate solution.
 The lining still needs to be replaced continually, and it entirely renews itself every four days.

 Earth’s inner core is a sphere of solid iron, surrounded by liquid iron.
 Variations in temperature and density create currents in this iron, which in turn produce electrical currents.
 Lined up by the Earth’s spin, these currents combine to create a magnetic field, used by compass needles worldwide.